xykt/IPQuality/README_EN.md

 ## Script Updates

+2024/05/10 17:50 Fix dependency installation issue with no sudo installed

 2024/05/10 11:00 Added support for specified network interface and proxy server

 2024/05/09 15:00 Corrected errors caused by non-standard private IP addresses, and fixed several other bugs